axiomhq/next-axiom/README.md

 - upgrade next-axiom to version 0.19.0 or higher
 - use `useLogger` hook in client components instead of `log` prop
 - for server side components, you will need to create an instance of `Logger` and flush the logs before component returns.
-- for web-vitals, import the the `AxiomWebVitals` component and add it to your layout
+- for web-vitals, remove `reportWebVitals()` and instead add the `AxiomWebVitals` component to your layout.

 ## FAQ